Jake Hughes: Indoor speed world record

 During the London ePrix weekend, Hughes set a new Guinness World Records for indoor speed by hitting 218.71kmh/135.9 mph inside London's ExCeL Centre in a modified version of the Formula E Gen3 race car called the GENBETA.
 The previous record for fastest speed achieved by a vehicle indoors was 165.20kmh/102.65 mph set by American driver Leh Keen in a Porsche Taycan Turbo S at the New Orleans Convention Centre in 2021.

 2023–24 season

 Hughes at the 2024 Berlin ePrix.

 Hughes extended his stay with McLaren for the 2023–24 season and teamed with Sam Bird after René Rast's departure.
 He started the season positively with a seventh place at the Mexico City ePrix.
 After narrowly missing points during the first race in Diriyah, he bounced back in the second, taking his career best finish of fourth and revealed that he was "buzzing" after the race.

 At the end of July, McLaren announced that they did not retain Hughes for a third season and he departed the team.
-However, he was retained as the McLaren F1 Team's simulator driver.